Real Estate in Kyoto, Japan

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Kyoto involves several steps.
 First, you need to decide on the type of accommodation you want.
 This could be a traditional Japanese house, a modern apartment, a shared house, or a guest house.
 Next, you should determine your budget.
 Keep in mind that in addition to rent, you may also need to pay for utilities, internet, and a deposit.
 Once you have a clear idea of what you're looking for, you can start your search.
 There are several online platforms that list properties for rent in Kyoto, such as Suumo, Homes, and GaijinPot.
 These websites allow you to filter properties based on location, price, size, and other features.
 You can also visit real estate agencies in Kyoto.
 English-speaking agents are available in some agencies, and they can help you find a place that suits your needs.
 When you find a place you like, you'll need to apply for it.
 This usually involves filling out an application form and providing proof of income or a guarantor.
 Once your application is accepted, you'll need to sign a lease agreement.
 Make sure to read it carefully and understand all the terms before signing.
 Finally, you'll need to pay the first month's rent, a deposit, and possibly a key money or a non-refundable gratitude money to the landlord.
 After that, you can move into your new home in Kyoto.
-Remember, finding a place to live in a foreign country can be challenging, so it's important to start your search well in advance and be patient," said one expat who made the move to Kyoto.
+Remember, finding a place to live in a foreign country can be challenging, so it's important to start your search well in advance and be patient," explained one person living in Kyoto, Japan.

 What is a typical expat home or apartment like in Kyoto?

 "A typical expat home or apartment in Kyoto, is a blend of traditional Japanese aesthetics and modern conveniences.
 The living space is often compact, reflecting the efficient use of space in Japanese architecture.
 The apartment may feature tatami mat flooring, a traditional Japanese style of floor covering made from woven straw, and shoji screens, which are sliding doors or room dividers made of translucent paper over a wooden frame.
 The kitchen is usually small but functional, equipped with essential appliances like a refrigerator, stove, and sometimes a dishwasher.
 The bathroom often includes a high-tech toilet with multiple functions, a common feature in Japanese homes.
 A deep soaking tub, separate from the shower area, is also a common feature in Japanese bathrooms.
 The bedroom may have a futon, which can be folded and stored away during the day to maximize space.
 Some expat homes may also have a small balcony for drying clothes or enjoying a bit of outdoor space.
 Despite the compact size, these homes are designed to be comfortable and efficient, with storage solutions integrated into the design.
 The apartment is likely located in a convenient area, close to public transportation, shops, and restaurants.
 Many expat homes in Kyoto are situated in modern apartment buildings, but some may be in traditional machiya, or townhouses, which offer a more authentic Japanese living experience.
 Regardless of the type of building, most expat homes in Kyoto are well-insulated and equipped with air conditioning and heating systems to handle the city's hot summers and cold winters.
 In terms of decor, expat homes in Kyoto often feature a mix of Japanese and Western elements.
 This could include minimalist furniture, neutral color schemes, and perhaps a few pieces of traditional Japanese art or pottery.
-Overall, a typical expat home in Kyoto is a comfortable, efficient space that reflects the city's blend of tradition and modernity," explained one expat living in Kyoto, Japan.
+Overall, a typical expat home in Kyoto is a comfortable, efficient space that reflects the city's blend of tradition and modernity," said one person in Kyoto.

 What is the average cost of housing in Kyoto?